Sigiriya, Sri Lanka

 If you want to get even closer to nature, take an early morning stroll with one of the excellent resident naturalists who will bring the forest to life.
 Vil Uyana has a variety of dining locations including Sulang, Apsara, Graffiti, the Mandhiya Library, in-room dining or even paddy field dining.
 Sulang features casual dining while Apsara is the property’s fine dining restaurant.
 Mandhiya Library is the perfect place to relax with your favorite drink and enjoy the perfect surroundings.

-Vil Uyana offers 25 spacious dwellings on four habitats; 10 within the forest each with sizeable plunge pools, 6 over the paddy fields with plunge pools, 5 over marsh lands and 3 over water.
+Vil Uyana offers 36 spacious dwellings on four different terrains.
 The paddy, marsh and water dwellings are all identical inside, while the forest dwellings are more spacious, set on two levels with the large bathrooms downstairs.
-Rooms feature air-conditioning, telephone and IDD facility, internet access, mini bar, tea and coffee making facilities, private balcony or terrace, safety locker, cable TV with Bose entertainment system, shower and bath and there are private pools/plunge pools in certain dwellings.
-In room dining is also available on request.
+Rooms feature air-conditioning, private balcony or terrace, with Bose entertainment system, shower and bath and there are private pools/plunge pools in certain dwellings.

 Children are welcome to come and stay at Vil Uyana.
 However, there are no specific facilities available for them.
 Children will love the many cultural activities in the local area and beyond particularly the cycling, visits to the craft village, and the loris watching tour to catch a glimpse of the cute grey animal.